 Researchers placed speakers around a turbine and played the frequency on a loop.
 The high-pitched acoustic is out of a human’s hearing range, decreasing noise pollution.
 Turbine owners can use the technology to keep bats away from wind farms.

-They can also limit all bird collisions by altering the system’s color.
-Decreasing the reflectivity of a turbine could reduce fatal interactions.
+They can also limit all collisions by altering the system’s color.
+Decreasing the reflectivity of a turbine could reduce fatal interactions between wind farms and birds.
 Adding a natural or alerting color to the device may enhance biodiversity in designated regions.

 Engineers also developed a protective turbine alternative that significantly reduces collision fatalities.
 Ampyx Power released a wind power production drone without a tower.
 The device connects to a ground-level generator by a tether.

-The drone accesses peak energy production heights, extending upwards of 660 feet.
+The drone extends upwards of 660 feet, accessing peak energy production heights.
 It generates more electricity than a traditional turbine and decreases collision risks.
 The drone circulates in the air, collecting and generating electricity for immediate use.

 Large turbines with heavy blades can reach 180 miles per hour rotation speeds.
 Their fast circulation sucks in and hits many winged species.
 Removing blades from turbines can successfully decrease bird fatalities.

-Protecting birds and other winged species is essential to the stability of Earth’s ecosystem.
+Protecting birds and other winged species is essential to the stability of Earth’s ecosystems.
 They ingest seeds and disperse them through their droppings when they travel.
-Without their expansion of certain species, they may go extinct.
+Without the expansion of certain species, they may go extinct.

 Additionally, bats pollinate flowers and promote plant growth.
 Protecting trees and other vegetation decreases atmospheric pollution.
 A single tree can filter 48 pounds of greenhouse gas emissions annually.
 Processing surface pollution limits the accumulation of pollutants in the environment.